research-note/Many-as-One/nn/conv-filters/README.md

 ```

 ## Code structure
-  * filter.hpp defines a 3-D convolutinal kernel class with a bias term.
+  * filter.hpp defines a 3-D convolutional kernel class with a bias term.
 It contains some helper functions to allocate memory to tensors and to normalize them.
   * conv2d\_layer.hpp defines a convolutional layer.
 One can set the stride and zero-padding of the filter in this.
 Also, dimensions of the output layer are calculated
     automatically.
   * conv2d method takes as argument a 3-D data volume and a list of filters (one filter generates one activation map).
 For example, applying a 3 x 3 x 3 filter on a 512 x 512 x 3 image (with 1 zero padding and 1 stride) will generate an 2-D output layer of 512 x 512.
 See example (taken from course [cs231n](http://cs231n.stanford.edu/syllabus.html)).